View related sites

 Szilvia Papp, Senior Research & Validation Manager, Cambridge English

 Szilvia holds a PhD in Second Language Acquisition from the University of Edinburgh.
 As senior lecturer in higher education, she taught on applied linguistics, TEFL/TESOL and teacher training courses in Hungary and the UK.
-In her current role within Cambridge English Language Assessment, she has research and validation responsibility for Cambridge English: Young Learners tests, Cambridge English Teaching Qualifications and some government and state school projects.
+In her current role within Cambridge Assessment English, she has research and validation responsibility for Cambridge English: Young Learners tests, Cambridge English Teaching Qualifications and some government and state school projects.
 Her research interests include the assessment of young learners (children and adolescents aged 6–16) and very young learners aged 4–6, computer-based, formative and diagnostic assessment, the impact of language testing and teacher education in compulsory education, and language testing for migration and citizenship.

 Jason works as a Lecturer in Teacher Education at City College Norwich where he is the programme leader for the level 5 initial teacher education qualification.
-He is the external examiner for the professional development qualification Teaching Bilingual Learners from Cambridge International Examinations.
+He is the external examiner for the professional development qualification Teaching Bilingual Learners from Cambridge Assessment International Education.
 He has designed the CLIL (Content and Language Integrated Learning) online course for NILE (Norwich Institute for Language Education).
 He also teaches on the NILE summer schools for CLIL.
 Jason worked for seven years as a teacher of English in a Dutch bilingual school.
 He then worked for Utrecht University for four years as a CLIL consultant and trainer.
 He has also published articles and research on CLIL.
 He has Master’s degrees in teaching English and in English literature and is in the final stages of completing a PhD on critical and cultural theory.